Americans Traveling to Spain: Your Questions Answered

 Is it safe?

 Spain is not dangerous, but petty theft and pick-pocketing are a couple of things to be aware of.
-Don’t leave your beach bag unattended while you swim and consider buying travel insurance to protect your valuables.
+Don’t leave your beach bag unattended while you swim and consider buying a travel protection plan to protect your valuables.

 Also read: